 As I mentioned above, it’s important to choose what you feel the most confident and happy in.
 You could have supermodel-worthy pins, but if you feel happiest in a mom style then go for it and wear them with pride!

-Again, the wash of jeans goes in and out of fashion rapidly, so the best thing to do is to focus on what you like the most.
-There’s also a lot of advice about not going for lighter washes if you’re plus sized or have a tummy because they’re not as ‘flattering’.
-What a load of rubbish!
+Again, the wash of jeans goes in and out of fashion rapidly.
+The best thing to do is to focus on what you like the most.
+There’s a lot of advice about not going for lighter washes if you’re plus sized or have a tummy because they’re not as ‘flattering’.
+What a load of rubbish, wear what you enjoy!

 When it comes to choosing the colour/wash of your jeans take a look at your current colour palette in your wardrobe.
-If you’re more of a neutral gal (like me) a light wash, a classic black and a true denim blue are probably your best bets for complimenting what you already have.
+If you’re more of a neutral gal (like me) a light wash, a classic black and a true denim blue are probably your best bets.
+They will compliment what you already have.
 If you’re a colour addict, why not go for a bolder blue and some fun pastel light washes?

 I think when it comes to finding your perfect pair of denim the key is to focus in on you, your style and how you feel most comfortable.
-Try not to think about flattering your shape, and think more about what you’re truly going to wear.
+Try not to think about flattering your shape.
+Think more about what you’re truly going to wear.
 If you’re really stuck, why not ask a friend what they think would suit you for a different perspective?